vertica/vertica-containers/Wasm-container/README.md

         -v $HOME:$HOME \
         -e HOME \
         -it \
-        wasm-playground:ubuntu
+        vwasmsdk:ubuntu-12.0.1-0
 ```

-The arguments to `docker` are:
+The `docker run` options are:

 - `-u $user_id`: By initializeing `user_id` with the output of the `id -u` command, processes inside the container run with your UID so you can edit and modify files in your working directories.
 - `-v $SANDBOX:$SANDBOX`: mounts the host computer's `$SANDBOX` directory inside the container with the name `$SANDBOX` (you must, of course, define `$SANDBOX` first).
 This argument is optional (e.g., if your sandbox is in your `$HOME` directory).